apache/incubator-uniffle-website/blog/2023-07-21/Uniffle: New chapter for the shuffle in the cloud native era.md

 The Coordinator is responsible for managing the entire cluster, and the Shuffle Server reports the cluster's load situation to the Coordinator through heartbeats.
 Based on the cluster's load, the Coordinator assigns suitable Shuffle Servers for jobs.
 To facilitate operations and maintenance, the Coordinator supports configuration deployment and provides a RESTFUL API for external access.

 ### Shuffle Server
-Shuffle Server is primarily responsible for receiving , aggregating  and writing shuffle data into storage.
-For Shuffle data stored in local disks, Shuffle Server provides the ability to read the data.
+Shuffle Server is primarily responsible for receiving, aggregating  and writing shuffle data into storage.
+For shuffle data stored in local disks, Shuffle Server provides the ability to read the data.

 ### Client
 The Client is responsible for communicating with the Coordinator and Shuffle Server.
-It handles tasks such as requesting Shuffle Servers, sending heartbeats, and performing read and write operations on Shuffle data.
+It handles tasks such as requesting Shuffle Servers, sending heartbeats, and performing read and write operations on shuffle data.
 It provides an SDK for Spark, MapReduce and Tez to use.

 ## Read & Write process